Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 London

-• Analyse and assess cyber vulnerabilities at scale for their potential business impact, using your own skill and experience, and in consultation with business owners and other security specialists.
+• You will analyse and assess cyber vulnerabilities at scale for their potential business impact, using your own skill and experience, and in consultation with business owners and other security specialists.

 • Directly engage with stakeholders across the Public Sector to ensure they fix any cyber vulnerabilities we find, according to priority.

-• Develop and maintain good working relationships with stakeholders across the Public Sector to help prevent cyber vulnerabilities.
+• Must be able to develop and maintain good working relationships with stakeholders across the Public Sector to help prevent cyber vulnerabilities.
 Actively support the implementation of Secure by Design principles.

-• Identify gaps in our capability and improve ways of working within the team to quantity and reduce the level of cyber risk that Public Sector bodies are exposed to.
+• Identify gaps in the organisation's capability and improve ways of working within the team to quantify and reduce the level of cyber risk that Public Sector bodies are exposed to.

-• Train and upskill other members of the team to establish a lasting and functioning capability.
+• Train and upskill other members of the team to establish a lasting and functioning capability.● Help public sector bodies understand, assess and act on the vulnerability information they receive.

 • Work with the service owner and customer organisations to identify gaps in our monitoring capability and improve and expand the scope of the vulnerability and threat data we can provide.